bcit-ci/CodeIgniter/user_guide_src/source/helpers/array_helper.rst

 	);

 	echo element('color', $array); // returns "red"
-	echo element('size', $array, NULL); // returns NULL
+	echo element('size', $array, 'foobar'); // returns "foobar"

 elements()
 ==========

 Lets you fetch a number of items from an array.
 The function tests whether each of the array indices is set.
-If an index does not exist it is set to FALSE, or whatever you've specified as the default value via the third parameter.
+If an index does not exist it is set to NULL, or whatever you've specified as the default value via the third parameter.

-.. php:method:: elements($items, $array, $default = FALSE)
+.. php:method:: elements($items, $array, $default = NULL)

 	:param string 	$item: Item to fetch from the array
 	:param array 	$array: Input array
 	:param boolean	$default: What to return if the array isn't valid
-	:returns: FALSE on failure or the array item.
+	:returns: NULL on failure or the array item.

 Example

 ::

 	$array = array(
 		'color' => 'red',
 		'shape' => 'round',
 		'radius' => '10',
 		'diameter' => '20'
 	);